Vengeance (2006): Main event matches

 The seventh match was the Extreme Lumberjack match between Sabu and John Cena.
 Before the match began, the ECW and Raw superstars made their way to ringside to take their place as lumberjacks.
 The match quickly began with Cena throwing Sabu out of the ring onto the Raw lumberjacks, in which they assaulted Sabu and threw him back in the ring.
 Sabu would later get the upper hand and throw Cena out onto the ECW lumberjacks, at ringside.
 Throughout the match, Sabu took the advantage over Cena as he performed a somersault leg drop, driving a steel chair onto Cena's face.
 Cena got the upper hand when he was able to counter a flying crossbody attempt by Sabu.
 Mid-way in the match, the ECW and Raw lumberjacks started brawling at ringside.
 At ringside, the ECW lumberjacks began their assault on Cena, after he was hit with a steel chair by Sabu.
 They laid his head on a table, in which Sabu attempted to perform a high-flying maneuver.
 The Raw superstars, however, gave Cena the upper hand to hit Sabu with a kendo stick in mid-air.
 Back in the ring, Cena hit Sabu with a steel chair then lifted him over his shoulders and threw him down on a table that was at ringside to execute the FU.
 Following this, Sabu was thrown back into the ring where Cena applied the STFU in which Sabu submitted to and giving Cena the win.

-The last match on the card was the five-on-two handicap match between D-Generation X (DX) versus the Spirit Squad.
+The last match on the card was the five-on-two handicap match between D-Generation X (Shawn Michaels and Triple H) (DX) versus the Spirit Squad (Johnny, Kenny, Mikey, Mitch, and Nicky).
 During the beginning of the match, Michaels quickly took control of Mitch, before tagging in Triple H. Johnny was tagged in the match, after encouragement from his team, to face off against Triple H. The match was then controlled by the Spirit Squad, after Johnny performed an enzuigiri on Michaels.
 Nicky, who was tagged in, distracted the referee, allowing the other squad members to pull Michaels out of the ring and hit Michaels with a steel chair.
 Back in the ring, the assault continued, as each member took the upper hand over him.
 Michaels came back after countering a double team maneuver and hitting both Nicky and Mikey with a double DDT.
 Michaels then tagged Triple H into the match.
 The match concluded with Triple H performing a Pedigree and Michaels performed Sweet Chin Music.
 Both Triple H and Michaels got the pinfall victory respectively over the Spirit Squad.
 After the match, the three remaining members tried to attack DX, but were unsuccessful in doing so.